 These are huge areas of Christian living.
 But they are doable.
-They are not hard things, especially if we start making the little easy choices everyday (remember last week's sermon T931A Overcoming Is a Choice), to trust Him, obey Him, to serve Him, and to remain in contact with Him—daily.
+They are not hard things, especially if we start making the little easy choices everyday (remember last week's sermon, Overcoming Is a Choice), to trust Him, obey Him, to serve Him, and to remain in contact with Him—daily.

 Now we cannot talk about worries without going to Matthew 6:25.
 We were here before, but I only read the one little portion of one verse.
-But, before we begin I want you to consider that this fear is in the Sermon on the Mount, and pretty much right smack-dab in the center of it.
-That to me implies Jesus Christ is making a pretty important point, here.
-And we should not gloss over it as being simple, or simplistic; that it is something we have already overcome.
+But before we begin, I want you to consider that this fear is in the Sermon on the Mount, and pretty much right smack-dab in the center of it.
+That to me implies Jesus Christ is making a pretty important point here.
+We should not gloss over it as being simple, or simplistic; that it is something we have already overcome.
 Because, I do not think that we in the flesh could ever overcome this entirely.

 Matthew 6:25-34 "Therefore I say to you, do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
 Is not life more than food and the body more than clothing?
 Look at the birds of the air, for they neither sow nor reap nor gather into barns; yet your heavenly Father feeds them.
 Are you not of more value than they?
 Which of you by worrying can add one cubit to his stature?
 So why do you worry about clothing?
 Consider the lilies of the field, how they grow: they neither toil nor spin; and yet I say to you that even Solomon in all his glory was not arrayed like one of these.
 Now if God so clothes the grass of the field, which today is, and tomorrow is thrown into the oven, will He not much more clothe you, O you of little faith?
 Therefore do not worry, saying, 'What shall we eat?' or 'What shall we drink?' or 'What shall we wear?'
 For after all these things the Gentiles seek.
 For your heavenly Father knows that you need all these things.
 But seek first the kingdom of God and His righteousness, and all these things shall be added to you.
 Therefore do not worry about tomorrow, for tomorrow will worry about its own things.
 Sufficient for the day is its own trouble."

-Now, Jesus' thought, here, actually begins back in verse 19, where He begins talking about your treasure should be in heaven, not on earth.
-He is working up to this.
-And the reason I know this is because verse 25 begins with the word, "therefore."
+Jesus' thought here actually begins back in verse 19, where He begins talking about your treasure should be in heaven, not on earth.
+He is working up to this and the reason I know this is because verse 25 begins with the word, "therefore."
 So, all things from verse 19 to 24 were on one theme leading up to this.
 He is trying to get us, as hearers of this Sermon on the Mount, to turn our focus from earthly things, to heavenly things.
 He is trying to change our focus in life.
-He does not want our hearts to be on earthly things that can be corrupted, but on heavenly things which will be preserved for ever—uncorrupted.
+He does not want our hearts to be on earthly things that can be corrupted, but on heavenly things which will be preserved forever—uncorrupted.

 And then down in verse 22, Christ talks about the lamp of the body is the eye.
-Then He says if your eye is good, or single, unified—focused—the whole body will be filled with light.
+He says if your eye is good, or single, unified—focused—the whole body will be filled with light.
 He is saying again, "Where are we looking?
 What is your focus on?
 What are our priorities?"
-He wants us, here, to concentrate on the light, and not the darkness.
+He wants us here to concentrate on the light, and not the darkness.

 In the first part, it was heavenly things, as opposed to earthly things.
 Now it is light rather than darkness.
 And He says that if we have the right goal, if we have the right priorities, then that is going to fill us with the light that we need, meaning spiritual truth that we can follow, so that we follow Him.

-And then He speaks of in verse 24 not having two masters.
+Then He speaks in verse 24 of not having two masters.
 He talks about God and mammon, which yet again is a command to have the right focus.
-You could only give your loyalties to one.
+You can only give your loyalties to one.
 You cannot divide your loyalties to both.
 If you split your loyalties like that it is going to ruin things.
 It cannot turn out right.
 You are not going to be able to give your all to the One.
-And so He is saying in this one to concentrate on God, not on money, or this world, or the things that we could have in this world.
+So He is saying in this one to concentrate on God, not on money, or this world, or the things that we could have in this world.

-So, to summarize, He wants us to concentrate on heaven, life, and God to have a single pure focus on what is good and right and pure and true and divine.
-And to leave off and ignore if you can the evil, the wrong, corrupt, false, human and demonic.
+To summarize, He wants us to concentrate on heaven, life, and God to have a single pure focus on what is good and right and pure and true and divine.
+And to leave off and ignore if you can the evil, the wrong, corrupt, false—human and demonic.

 If we concentrate on those bad things, we are going to be all screwed up.

-And then, verse 25 begins with "therefore."
-It is the conclusion, and summary and wrap-up.
-And it brings His teaching in these three sections (19 through 24) to a practical conclusion and application.
+Verse 25 begins with "therefore."
+It is the conclusion, the summary and wrap-up.
+It brings His teaching in these three sections (19 through 24) to a practical conclusion and application.
 Maybe the people who were listening to Him did not understand what He meant by treasure in heaven, or the part about the lamp of the body, or the part about God and mammon.
-But, they sure knew what He was talking about when He said eating and drinking and clothing.
+But they sure knew what He was talking about when He said eating and drinking and clothing.
 Those were things that they could grasp.
-And so He says, "Do not worry about these things.
-Do not worry about these mundane things as eating, drinking, and what to wear.
+So He says, "Don't worry about these things.
+Don't worry about these mundane things as eating, drinking, and what to wear.
 God will handle those things for you."

-Kenneth West in his translation of the Bible translates this as, "Stop perpetually worrying about even one thing."
+Kenneth Wuest in his translation of the Bible translates this as, "Stop perpetually worrying about even one thing."
 "Perpetually" worrying about one particular thing.
-And we get stuck on one thing, and it seems to ruin things; we cannot seem to think about anything else.
+We get stuck on one thing, and it seems to ruin things; we cannot seem to think about anything else.
 Jesus says, "Stop that!
-That is not good."
+That's not good."